karopastal/karopastal.github.io/_posts/2017-03-08-version-control-with-git.markdown

   1. [Humor research]

 7. learning motivator - ai machine for gaps detection between skill and challenge.
+8. training suit that learnes your body and maximize training.

 [ML and the nature of universe]: https://www.technologyreview.com/s/602344/the-extraordinary-link-between-deep-neural-networks-and-the-nature-of-the-universe/